synapseweb3/ibc-solidity-contract/README.md

 Registering light client is essential for verifying transactions from the counterparty chain.
 A mock light client has been registered into OwnableIBCHandler contract during the migration, which acts as an entry for counterparty.

-While the official light clients for verifying Cosmos and CKB transactions are in development, you can use a custom light client by following the [method](https://github.com/synapseweb3/ibc-solidity-contract/blob/master/contracts/core/02-client/ILightClient.sol) below
+While the official light clients for verifying Cosmos and CKB transactions are in development, you can use a custom light client by the following [method](https://github.com/synapseweb3/ibc-solidity-contract/blob/master/contracts/core/02-client/ILightClient.sol)

 ```solidity
 function registerClient(string calldata clientType, ILightClient client)